Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Similarly, once the first transfer has been notified under Exception G, additional disclosures need not be notified if they take place within the same legal person or company, or between legal persons or companies that are under the same management, provided that the data protection rules continue to ensure an adequate level of protection.

-Finally, Switzerland and the United States have entered into the Swiss-US Privacy Shield, which is similar to but separate from the EU-US Privacy Shield.
+Finally, Switzerland and the United States entered into the Swiss-US Privacy Shield, which is similar to but separate from the EU-US Privacy Shield.
 The Swiss-US Privacy Shield replaced the former US-Swiss Safe Harbour Agreement.
 If a US-based organisation is certified under the Swiss-US Privacy Shield, transfers of personal data from Switzerland to such an organisation are facilitated for the personal data covered by its certification.

 Are there restrictions on the geographic transfer of data?